 NB!
-HDR talks take place on Tuesdays at 10am in room HN 3.41.
+HDR talks take place in their cluster slots below or on Tuesdays at 10am in room HN 3.41.

 Please note that AI/ML cluster holds its regular seminars here: